-The Pietermaritzburg Mental Health Society is a long established non-government organisation.
+Pietermaritzburg Mental Health is a long established non-government organisation in existence since 1945.
 The NGO renders services to persons with mental disabilities.
-The Society has been in existence since 1945 and the Society will be celebrating its 70 years anniversary in 2015.
-The services offered to Mental Health Society include social work, residential care and protective employment.
-Indirect services to individuals and communities focus on mental health awareness, community development and education.
+The services offered include social work, occupational therapy, residential care and protective employment.
+Indirect services to individuals and communities focuses on mental health awareness, community development and education.

 Areas of Operation

-The Society operates in the District Municipalities of Umgungundlovu, Ugu and Harry Gwala, but focuses largely on Pietermaritzburg and adjacent rural communities.
+The organisation operates in the District Municipalities of Umgungundlovu, Ugu and Harry Gwala, but focuses largely on Pietermaritzburg and adjacent rural communities.

-The Pietermaritzburg Mental Health Society empowers people to ensure optimum quality of life.
+Pietermaritzburg Mental Health empowers people to ensure optimum quality of life.

-The Pietermaritzburg Mental Health Society believes that people with intellectual and psychiatric disabilities have a right to a place in society and a right to education, training, work and social inclusion.
-The Society strives to create awareness about mental well-being, to dispel the myths and stigma attached to these disabilities.
+Pietermaritzburg Mental Health believes that people with intellectual and psychiatric disabilities have a right to a place in society and a right to education, training, work and social inclusion.
+The organisation strives to create awareness about mental well-being to dispel the myths and stigma attached to these disabilities.
 Persons with psychosocial needs face social and employment difficulties and challenges related to the stigma attached to their conditions.

-The Society’s largest challenge is to create awareness about services.
-This is critical in terms of accessibility to treatments facilities and also the prevalence of ignorance of the illness and the isolation of persons with mental disabilities.
+The organisation’s largest challenge is to create awareness about services.
+This is critical in terms of accessibility to treatment facilities and also the prevalence of ignorance of the illness and the isolation of persons with mental disabilities.

 1. To work with the community to achieve the highest possible level of mental health for all by: